Meadows Edge remains committed to helping those that defended our nation.

 The purpose of Veterans Helping Veterans is to provide at-risk veterans with a safe harbor where they can connect with other veterans, fortifying their own resilience and paying it forward to other veterans.

-Each weekday from 0800-1600, veterans are welcome to connect with other veterans, have a cup of coffee, and a light meal.
+Winter hours Thur from 1000-1800, veterans are welcome to connect with other veterans, have a cup of coffee, and a light meal.
 A veteran can find help navigating through the challenge of paperwork, applications, and resources that might otherwise be overwhelming.
 We will help to make connections to counselors, employment services, veteran benefits, volunteer opportunities, and other veteran-centric organizations.
 We will simply be here for each other.

 Veterans Helping Veterans is located at The Forge, 210 E 7th Avenue, Homestead PA.
 The venue is a newly revitalized 4000 sq. ft event center for a local winery, Wines of America, owned by Michael Lisovich, USMC, Ret, CWO, and founder of Meadows Edge.
 Complete with lap-tops, Wi-Fi, tables, sofas, flat-screen TVs, games, and books, a veteran can check e-mail, complete paperwork or unplug and unwind, A 26’ wall in the Boulevard of Heroes, features photos of all veterans entering this space, willing bring a photo.
 All are asked to agree to a Code of Conduct that allows us to uphold our mission and taps are played at the end of the day.
 The comfortable upcycled setting can be used by VSOs for client meetings and business meetings, 0800-1600, M-F upon request.